Please ensure Javascript is enabled for purposes of website accessibility

 Good luck!

-HSDC is committed to the safeguarding of students, promoting the welfare of all learners.
-We expect all staff and volunteers to share this commitment and successful applicants will be required to undertake a Disclosure and Barring Service Check (DBS) in respect of both children and vulnerable adults and to provide proof of their right to work in the UK.
+HSDC is committed to the safeguarding of students and promoting the welfare of all learners.
+We expect all staff and volunteers to share this commitment and successful applicants will be required to undertake an enhanced Disclosure and Barring Service (DBS) Check in respect of both children and vulnerable adults and to provide proof of their right to work in the UK.

 Disability Confident Employer